jdewit/GeneratorBundle/README.md

 Built-in Styles
 ---------------

+### Avro
-The 'Avro' style is a work in progress.
+A work in progress.
 It provides basic crud functionality using some similar techniques as the FOSUserBundle.

 It is designed to be used along with: